Indica (Megasthenes): Food and clothing

 Indian beverage is a liquor composed from rice instead of barley.
 When the Indians are at supper, a table is placed before each person, this being like a tripod.
 There is placed upon it golden bowls, into which they first put rice, boiled as one would boil barley, and then they add many dainties prepared according to Indian recipes.
 Indians never drink wine except in sacrifice.

-In contrast to the general simplicity of their style, they love finery and ornament.
+In contrast to the general simplicity of their style, they prize finery and ornament.
 Their robes are worked in gold, and ornamented with precious stones, and they wear also flowered garments made of the finest muslin.
-Some have attendants walking behind hold up umbrellas over them: for they have a high regard for beauty, and avail themselves of every device to improve their looks.
+Some have attendants walking behind them hold up umbrellas over them: for they have a high regard for beauty, and avail themselves of every device to improve their looks.

 Society

 Because of its large size, India is inhabited by many diverse races, all of which are indigenous.
 India has no foreign colony, and Indians have not established any colonies outside India.

 Like its animals, the humans of India are also "exceptional in stature and bulk" because of abundance of crops.
 They are also technically accomplished, because of pure air and clean water.
 They are well-skilled in art.

 A law, prescribed by ancient Indian philosophers, bans slavery.
 The law treats everyone equally, but allows the property to be unevenly distributed.

 The population of India is divided into 7 endogamous and hereditary castes: